junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
 - 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8878-8879)
 - 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8878-8879)
+- 2018-09-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.